On the weak and strong Lefschetz properties for initial ideals of determinantal ideals with respect to diagonal monomial orders: Macaulay2 code

 \section{Macaulay2 code}

 The following Macaulay2 code is available at \url{https://github.com/hoyu26/checkLP}. {

 }

 {\bf Acknowledgments}: The author genuinely thanks Satoshi Murai for posing an interesting question that motivated this work, as well as for his helpful comments and suggestions.
 Deep gratitude is extended to Matteo Varbaro for insightful discussions that contributed to this work, and to Aldo Conca for providing valuable suggestions at the outset of this work, which helped guide it in the right direction.
-Sincere thanks are also given to Alexandra Seceleanu and Le Tuan Hoa for reading an earlier version of the manuscript and providing helpful suggestions regarding its organization.
+Sincere thanks are also given to Le Tuan Hoa and Alexandra Seceleanu for reading an earlier version of the manuscript and providing helpful suggestions regarding its organization.
 Special thanks are further extended to Luca Fiorindo, Francesco Strazzanti and Manolis Tsakiris for engaging discussions on various questions related to this work.
+Thanks are due to Matt Larson for reading the first version posted on the arXiv and pointing out a missing assumption in \Cref{rmkapp}.

 The author also acknowledges the ``Lefschetz Properties in Algebra, Geometry, Topology, and Combinatorics Preparatory School," which took place in Krak\'ow, Poland, from May 5 to 11, 2024.
 In particular, heartfelt appreciation to the organizers Tomasz Szemberg and Justyna Szpond, the instructors Pedro Macias Marques, Juan Migliore and Alexandra Seceleanu, and the assistances Nancy Abdallah, Giuseppe Favacchio and Lisa Nicklasson, for creating an enriching environment in which the author gained significant insight into the Lefschetz properties.